 The long-term effects of smoking crack cocaine include:

 - Higher risk of infections like pneumonia

 Long-term effects also include severe damage to the heart, liver, and kidneys.
 Users are more likely to have infectious diseases.
 Continued daily use causes sleep deprivation and loss of appetite, resulting in malnutrition.
 Smoking crack cocaine also can cause aggressive and paranoid behavior.
-As crack cocaine interferes with the way the brain processes chemicals, one needs more and more of the drug just to feel “normal.”
+As crack cocaine interferes with how the brain processes chemicals, one needs more and more of the drug to feel “normal.”

 What are the Symptoms of a Crack Cocaine Overdose?

 Possible symptoms of crack cocaine overdose include but are not limited to visual or auditory hallucinations (acute psychosis syndrome), delirium, hypertension (high blood pressure), tachycardia (rapid heartbeat), or arrhythmia (irregular heartbeat).
 When a person experiences an overdose, their body becomes pathologically over-stimulated—often resulting in seizure activity or heart rate and rhythm disturbances.
 Often, this results in seizures or heart rate abnormalities.
 In most cases, crack overdose involves such severe and rapid escalation of symptoms that a person suffering from it can experience sudden death.
 If a person survives the overdose by getting medical help right away, their body can incur extensive, lasting damage to their brain, heart, kidneys, and muscles.

 Here at Allure Detox, we offer detox from opiates, heroin, alcohol, benzos, and crack cocaine.
 We don’t perceive addiction as a moral failing because it is a disease.
 We offer a continuum of needed care from the detox program into a residential treatment facility to facilitate long-term recovery.
 We will look at your health and life to make an individualized treatment plan that fits your needs, and the safest route will be approached.